xinlijia/my-tacotron/README.md

 Train a model

 1. Edit the preprocessed data path in `train.py`.(default `./training`)
-2. If you want load pre train model, edit its path and change `is_restore` to be True
+2. If you want load pre train model, edit the checkpoint path and change `is_restore` to be True
 3. Edit the parameters in `hparams.py` if needed
 4. Run `python3 train.py`